You Say Crock Pot, I Say Slow Cooker

 What to Look for in a Slow Cooker

-Look for a model that has a lid rest and/or a spoon rest.
-This doesn't seem like a necessary feature, until you've smeared braising liquid all over your counter when you take the lid off to taste your masterpiece or put down your tasting spoon!
+Look for a model with a lid and/or spoon rest.
+This doesn't seem necessary until you've smeared braising liquid all over your counter when you take the lid off to taste your masterpiece or put down your tasting spoon!

 Newer models also have stay-cool handles, which are perfect for when you have to transport your food.
 Many also have locking or clamping lids to keep the lids firmly in place when traveling.

-With these inserts, you can easily brown your meat on the stove top first and then transfer the crock to the slow cooker, add the rest of your ingredients, set the temperature and then walk away.
+With these inserts, you can quickly brown your meat on the stovetop first, transfer the crock to the slow cooker, add the rest of your ingredients, set the temperature, and then walk away.

-These are very nice to have as you can put the entire crock pot–metal housing, crock and all–to another location and then plug it back in when you get there, all while keeping your food nice and hot in the insulated tote.
+These are very nice to have as you can put the entire crock pot--metal housing, crock, and all--to another location and then plug it back in when you get there, all while keeping your food nice and hot in the insulated tote.